 Relationship with the Ministry of Health and Long-Term Care

 The Adjudicative Tribunals Accountability, Governance and Appointments Act, 2009 (ATAGAA) strives to ensure that the Board functions accountably, transparently and efficiently, while remaining independent in its decision-making.
-The Act was fully proclaimed in June 2011 and the board is working to ensure compliance in completing the accountability document requirements and adhering to the new appointments process for adjudicative agencies.
+The Act was fully proclaimed in June 2011.